ntk148v/dotboss/README.md

   - [`gitwatch`](https://github.com/gitwatch/gitwatch)
   - [`inotify-tools`](https://github.com/rvoicilas/inotify-tools)

-- Grab [dotboss.sh](./dotboss.sh) and store it (ideally please store it in PATH folders to call it from anywhere)
+- Grab [dotboss.sh](./dotboss.sh) and store it (ideally please store it in PATH folders to call it from anywhere).
 - Change file permissions to be executable.

 ```bash